aligusnet/data-experiments/log.md

 * **Vowpal Wabbit**: Using spacy word vectors to train logistic model did not show as good results as ordinary Word Count or TF-IDF.

 * **Vowpal Wabbit**: I do not understand how regularization works on VW.
-Small values for L1 and L2 around 1e-9 do not show any significant results, bigger values aroung 1e-6 demontrate significant overfitting on all experiments.
-Quite unexpected result.
+Small values for L1 and L2 around 1e-9 do not show any significant results, bigger values around 1e-6 demonstrated significant metrics degradation.

+* **Vowpal Wabbit**: Squared and hinge loss function do not work as well as logistic.